Skip to main content

 View Answer:

-Interview Response: When you attempt to use an array as an object, it loses all its optimizations and benefits.
+Interview Response: In JavaScript, you can use an array as an object, but its numerical indices will be converted to strings, and it will lose some of its array-specific functionality including its optimizations and benefits.

 Examples: Misusing an array.